-Private Root CA keys and certificates are used for a maximum of twenty-five (25) years in order to issue subordinate CA certificates.
+Private Root CA keys are used for a maximum of twenty-five (25) years in order to issue subordinate CA certificates.

-Private subordinate CA keys and certificates are used for a maximum of twenty-five (25) years in order to issue Subscriber certificates and revocation lists.
+Private CA keys are used for a maximum of twenty-five (25) years in order to issue Subscriber certificates and revocation lists.
 CA certificates are given a maximum validity period to cover the time from generation up to and including the point when associated private keys cease to be used for signing of Subscriber certificates and revocation lists.

-Cross certificate private keys are also given a maximum validity period of twenty-five (25) years.
+Cross certificates between different generations of CA keys are given a maximum validity period of twenty-five (25) years.

 Subscriber certificates issued in accordance with this CPS are issued both for new keys and for existing keys which have been certified previously in connection with the keys being generated on smart cards.
-The usage period of the Subject keys and certificates shall not be longer than five (5) years.